ParserKt/ArgParser/README.md

 This repository is licensed under MIT, neither GNU nor UNIX :)

-...and it's boring to separate "long option" and "short option"(they are both "prefixed" option), if you wants to build a [Minimist Parser](https://github.com/substack/minimist) that must distinguish between them, override `checkPrefixForName` and save `val currentPrefix` (a partially implemented one can be found [here](src/commonTest/kotlin/TheArgParserVersions.kt)).
+...and it's boring to separate "long option" and "short option"(they are both "prefixed" option), if you wants to build a [Minimist Parser](https://github.com/substack/minimist) that must distinguish between them, override `checkPrefixForName` and save `var currentPrefix` (a partially implemented one can be found [here](src/commonTest/kotlin/TheArgParserVersions.kt#L64)).

 - _The animated banner is low-quality/have slow frame rate_

-This one is the best I've got, it tooks me least 5-hrs making that...
+This one is the best I've got, it tooks me at least 5-hrs making that...

 - _How's the performance of this lib comparing to others?_

 I don't care, but `SwitchParser` will only traverse `args` once every time you `run`, and declarative code is _always no faster_ than imperative one (a lot of `Map<String,` is allocated in `ArgParser4`)

-- _`ArgParserBy` for unusual arg definitions requires dirty code_
+- _`ArgParserBy` for unusual/subcommand arg definitions requires dirty code_

 I'v tried my best... forgive me

 - _Your English grammar is poor_

-...Sorry for that
+...Sorry for that, and please open an issue if you found my grammar mistake.

 ## Extension APIs